-The aquatic plant community had three species of submerged plants in early summer and only one species in late summer.
-This is a low plant diversity condition.
+The aquatic plant community had three species of submerged plants in early summer and five species in late summer.
+This is a relatively low plant diversity condition.
 Curlyleaf pondweed was present in early summer, but it was scarce.
-Eurasian watermilfoil was not found in the lake in 2007.
+Eurasian watermilfoil was found at one station in the lake in 2008.

-Curlyleaf pondweed covers 17 acres in early summer and then dies back.
+Curlyleaf pondweed covered about 8 acres in early summer and then died back.
 It grows sparsely and does not require control at this time.